metal-stack/docs/docs/src/contributing.md

 ### Code Ownership

 The code base is owned by the entire team and every member is allowed to contribute changes to any of the projects.
-This is considered as collective code ownership (see https://martinfowler.com/bliki/CodeOwnership.html).
+This is considered as collective code ownership[^1].

 As a matter of fact, there are persons in a project, which already have experience with the sources.
 These are defined directly in the repository's [CODEOWNERS](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file.
 If you want to merge changes into the master branch, it is advisable to include code owners into the proecess of discussion and merging.